 Hold the swatch under your face as if it were your shirt.
-Do you look great in Powder Blue or is Icy Blue better?
-Is Orange-Red more flattering or are you better in a Blue-Red?
+Do you look great in a True Pink or is Deep Magenta better?
+Is Red Rust more flattering or are you better in Coral?
 You can test with anything you have around the house in the colors you need.
 A t-shirt or blouse, a towel, a throw pillow – whatever you can find!

 Most of you will know your season from doing the first few steps of the quiz.
-Some women fall easily into one palette while others may be on the borderline between two different seasons.
+Some people fall easily into one palette while others may appear to be on the borderline between two different seasons.